rudihowling/my_test/README.md

     Modify script’s row 33 – the path of [a file]

-The active users will be generated to [b file]
+The Active User Roster will be generated to [b file]